fabiokerstens/FDIR_PQ9/README.md

   <img src="figures/flastsat_overview.PNG" width="150">
 </p>

 Here, the FLATSAT is used for communication between the spacecraft subsystems and computer for testing and debugging.
+FLATSAT can acces the common bus for every subsystem and provides small processing of the data.
 Communication between FLATSAT and the subsystems is done via the RS-485 serial interface, and between FLATSAT and the computer via USB serial.
 On the computer one uses the EGSE application programing interface to transmit and receive data to the Delfi-PQ, via the FLATSAT.
 The errors can be injected in the SRAM manually via the EGSE GUI or automatically via the **client.py** script witten in Python.
 The software loop running on the **client.py** file is whon in the flowchart below:

 <p align="center">
   <img src="figures/flowchart.png" width="600">